ymgupta/lorawan-stack/DEVELOPMENT.md

 In a web browser, navigate to `http://localhost:1885/` and login using credentials from step 3.

+If you're using a multi-tenant setup, go to `http://tenant-id.localhost:1885/` instead.
+Ex; `http://thethings.localhost:1885`.

 6. Customizing configuration

 To customize the configuration, copy the configuration file `/config/stack/ttn-lw-stack.yml` to a different location (ex: the `.env` folder in your repo).
 The configuration is documented in the [Configuration Reference](https://thethingsstack.io/latest/reference/configuration/).